How our debt-based money system works

 In times of recession, people take out fewer loans as confidence declines, and more people repay their loans reducing our money supply.
 The banks also get nervous as their confidence in people’s ability to repay loans diminishes and they lend out less money.

 Governments make matters worse by introducing austerity measures or requiring surpluses, cutting back on their spending.
 This further reduces the amount of money in the economy, prolonging any recession.

 When confidence picks up, people take on new loans faster than the old ones are repaid, banks become bolder and lend more and the government spends more, creating a boom.
 This is the boom and bust cycle which is an artificial construct based on a flawed monetary system.

 A second approach is to do what most people assume has been happening all along – have the Government issue all of our money.
 Banks would then lend existing money rather than create new money.
 Positive Money has developed one such proposal called Sovereign Money.
 This has the Reserve Bank issue our electronic money as well as our notes and coins.
-The newly-issued money would enter the economy through spending on infrastructure projects such as hospitals, roads and transport, or new schools, rather than being pumped into an overheated property market as most commercial bank money is today.
+The newly-issued money would enter the economy through spending on public infrastructure projects such as hospitals, roads, or new schools, rather than being pumped into an overheated property market as most commercial bank money is today.

 A third approach is a hybrid of these two.
 It would retain some bank money, i.e. banks could still create new money, but the proportion of our money supply that is public money issued directly by the Government would rise from its current very low level.
 One of the main drivers of this approach is technology, in particular developments in Central Bank Digital Currency (CBDC).